Graduate Student

 Leia Devadason

 B.A.
-(Hons) in Music, University of Cambridge; M.St. in Musicology, University of Oxford
+(Honors) in Music, University of Cambridge; M.St. in Musicology, University of Oxford

 Leia is a writer, composer, and dance-learner from Singapore.
 Her research interests span music/sound philosophy, queer theory and performance, aesthetics under 24/7 capitalism—and whatever will catch her fancy tomorrow!
 She is fascinated by the intersection of creative and academic writing, and is working to refine a writing idiom (drawn from literary, argumentative, and musical styles) best suited to the performing art traditions she takes as subjects of research.
 She finds...